Critical Learning Periods Emerge Even in Deep Linear Networks: Discussion

 \section{Discussion}

-The explanation most often ascribed to critical learning periods is that they emerge from factors unique to biology, such as biochemical processes that alter neural plasticity as animals age \cite{hensch2004critical}.
-In this work, using minimal models that are analytically tractable, we argue that critical learning periods are fundamental to learning systems and arise through natural information processing constraints, as they are even present in deep linear networks devoid of biochemical processes (and nonlinearities).
+The explanation most often ascribed to critical learning periods is that they emerge from factors unique to biology, such as biochemical processes that alter neural plasticity as animals age \citep{hensch2004critical}.
+In this work, using minimal models that are analytically tractable, we argue that critical learning periods \reb{may be} fundamental to \reb{\em{deep}} learning systems and \reb{emerge as a result of} information processing constraints, as they are even present in deep linear networks devoid of biochemical processes (and nonlinearities).

 We find that multi-pathway deep linear networks capture the competitive dynamics between multisensory inputs, such as visual input coming into two eyes, and display maximum sensitivity to deficits to a pathway early during learning, as such defcits affect the learning of all features.
 Further, the effect of such deficits are increasingly pronounced in deeper networks.
-We also find that generalization in the matrix completion setting is increasingly altered by longer pre-training on a different task, and this effect too depends critically on the depth of the over-parametrization.
-Together, our analysis highlights that critical periods only depend on two main factors: the depth of the model and the structure of the data distribution, which allows us to make a strong correspondence with biological systems that share these details.
+We also find that generalization in the matrix completion setting is increasingly altered by longer pre-training on a different task, and this effect too depends critically on the depth of the over-parametrization. \reb{Together, our analysis highlights that critical periods depend on two main factors: the depth of the model and the structure of the data distribution, which allows us to make a strong correspondence with biological systems that share these details.}

 Our models are minimal and analytically tractable, and yet surprisingly are still sufficient to recapitulate much of the critical period phenomena seen in biological systems.
-Our work thus makes an important step towards developing a mathematical understanding of critical learning periods as a fundamental phenomenon common to artificial and biological learning systems that depends on the data distribution and the depth of the network learning to process such information.
+Our work thus makes an important step towards developing a mathematical understanding of critical learning periods as a fundamental phenomenon common to artificial and biological learning systems that depends \reb{primarily} on the data distribution and the depth of the network learning to process such information.